pill-it-up/interface/README.md

-# interface
+# Interface
-Web Interface for PillItUp device
+Web interface for Pill It Up device